mickelson/attract/Layouts.md

    * `alpha` - Get/set alpha level for text.
 Range is [0 ...
 255].
      Default value is 255.
    * `index_offset` - Not used.
+   * `filter_offset` - Get/set filter offset from current filter for the
+     text info to display.
+For example, set to -1 to show info for the previous filter, or 1 for the next filter, etc.  Default value is 0.
    * `bg_red` - Get/set red colour level for background.
 Range is
      [0 ...
 255].
 Default value is 0.
    * `bg_green` - Get/set green colour level for background.
 Range is